 Lentils are a heart-healthy powerhouse.
-A ½ cup of cooked lentils contains approximately 9 grams of protein and 4 grams of fiber.
-They are an easy plant-based alternative to ground beef, chicken, and turkey.
+A ½ cup of cooked lentils contains approximately 12 grams of protein and 4 grams of fiber.
+They’re an easy plant-based alternative to ground beef, chicken, and turkey.
 The first time I used these versatile legumes in a chili recipe, my children didn’t even notice.
 They said, “this looks just like ground beef!”
-It was then that I realized we had a new plant protein to put into our weekly meal rotation.
+Since then, lentils have been in our plant-based meal rotation.

 - 2 tablespoons extra virgin olive oil

 - 1 c medium sweet onion, chopped

 - 2 medium raw carrots (approx. 1 c), shaved

 - 1/2 teaspoon salt